meteor/tutorials/content/blaze/step08.md

 In the next step, we will learn how to make our app more secure by doing all of our data validation on the server instead of the client.
 {{/template}}

+You can read more about using accounts in Meteor in the [Accounts article](http://guide.meteor.com/accounts.html) of the Meteor Guide.